sujayt-ghub/Terraform-jenkins-eks2/README.md

-# terraform-jenkins-eks
+# terraform-GitActions-eks
-Deploying EKS Cluster using Terraform and Jenkins
+Deploying EKS Cluster using Terraform , GitActions and Jenkins